Merrell Mix Master Tuff Mid Waterproof

 Outer design: These are small shoes compared to typical hiking shoes.
 Here are a few pics to compare how the Merrell is a fraction of the size of the boots they are replacing.

 Otherwise the support is sure-footed, and the inner mid-sole provides a basic pivot point for when you're hiking with a load.
 This earns top marks, provided you're not trying to carry a 40lb+ pack.
 So, they're designed for "fast and light", but they won't hold up to heavy loads.
-Whether they hold up to distance is a whole different question, and one that I still need to put to the test.
-After I get back from a longer trip I'll come back and add to this review.

 Insulation: These boots have nearly no insulation.
 They certainly provide more protection than sandals, but don't expect a whole lot more insulating support compared to a pair of tennis shoes.
 Your thick wool socks will be your friend.
+However, because the boot does have a waterproof barrier (which works well, I'll add), this also creates a bit of a vapor barrier effect which adds to the insulative qualities.
+I had these in some alpine snow and my feet never once felt cold.

 Where to Buy